taka7peace/election_analysis.jp/README.md

 # election_analysis.jp

 ## Introduction
+data analysis project of voting results for the Osaka metropolitan plan

+## Results
 "In districts with a higher proportion of males, there is a higher rate of approval.
 Similarly, in districts where there is a higher proportion of individuals in their 30s to 50s, the approval rate is higher.

 Objective Clarification (Setting the dependent variable)